justchokingaround/lobster/README.md

       Specify the provider to watch from (if no provider is provided, it defaults to UpCloud) (currently supported: Upcloud, Vidcloud)
     -q, --quality
-      Specify the video quality (if no quality is provided, it defaults to 1080) -r, --recent [movies|tv]
+      Specify the video quality (if no quality is provided, it defaults to 1080) --quiet
+      Suppress the output from mpv when playing a video -r, --recent [movies|tv]
       Lets you select from the most recent movies or tv shows (if no argument is provided, it defaults to movies) -s, --syncplay